Nikon D200 vs Olympus E-PL8

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The E-PL8 indeed provides for movie recording, while the D200 does not.
 The highest resolution format that the E-PL8 can use is 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the D200 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Nikon D200 and Olympus E-PL8 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The D200 has one, while the E-PL8 does not.
 While the built-in flash of the D200 is not very powerful, it can at times be useful as a fill-in light.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the D200 does not have a selfie-screen.